Skip to main content

 Can I run Paperclip on a VPS?

-Yes, if the Paperclip release supports the Linux distribution and runtime path you choose.
+Yes, if the Paperclip release supports the Linux distribution and runtime path you choose, and the deployment mode is configured safely.
 Use this guide together with the current official documentation.

 Do I need a GPU VPS for Paperclip?

 Not for the VPS runtime pattern described here.
-This Paperclip guide focuses on the Paperclip server, React UI, adapters, heartbeats, provider access, company state, and run logs; verify separate hardware needs if you plan local model inference.
+This guide focuses on the Paperclip server, React UI, adapters, heartbeats, provider access, company state, and run logs.
+Verify separate hardware needs if you plan local model inference.

 Does Virtarix provide API keys or model access?